tart/tart-mailer/README.rst

 * Improve database schema using more composite keys
 * Make the infrastructure suitable to not bulk emails
-* Add authorization to the API
+* Add authentication and authorization to the API
 * Allow adding subscribers via admin panel
 * Support IMAP4 SSL
 * Process DMARC reports